muarshad01/LLM/Notes/lecture04_notes.md

 |---|---|
 | Transformer | [2017 - Attention is all you need](https://arxiv.org/abs/1706.03762)|

-* It's basically DNN architecture
+* It's basically a DNN architecture
 * __Objective__: Machine translation, for translating English texts into German and French.

 ***